A Data CEO’s Guide to Becoming a Data Scientist From Scratch

 Personally, I was very active on Quora and Kaggle when I was learning, which helped me immensely.
 Engaging in online communities is a good way to do the following:

 - Strengthen your knowledge by learning from others

 You can also engage with people in-person through Meetups.
 In-person engagement can help you meet and learn from more experienced data scientists in your area.

-6. Push Your Boundaries
+Step 6: Push Your Boundaries

-Companies want to hire data scientists who find those critical insights that save them money or make their customers happier.
+What kind of data scientists to companies want to hire?
+The ones that find critical insights that save them money or make their customers happier.
 You have to apply the same process to learning — keep searching for new questions to answer, and keep answering harder and more complex questions.

-Some ways to push your boundaries are:
+Here are some ways to push your boundaries and learn data science faster:

 - Try working with a larger dataset

 - Try making your project run faster

 - Teach what you did in a project to someone else